 “Sure,” I replied.
 “Tell me about your trip.”

 Normally when I’m asked about these things, I talk a little bit about my travel guides section, hand over my business card, and tell the person to email me.
 In my free time, I don’t want to turn into someone’s travel agent.

 “My boyfriend and I want to go to Ireland in the summer, but we don’t know how to afford it.”

 “Well, the first thing you should do is go home, and each of you should sign up for a travel-related credit card.
-That will get 50,000 miles as a sign-up bonus and you can use those points for a free flight.
+That will get you at least 50,000 miles as a sign-up bonus.
+That’s enough for a free flight.
 That’s step one.”
 I said.